Cohomology algebra of orbit spaces of free involutions on lens spaces: Abstract

 \section{Abstract}

-Let $G$ be a group acting continuously on a space $X$ and let $X/G$ be the orbit space.
+Let $G$ be a group acting continuously on a space $X$ and let $X/G$ be its orbit space.
 Determining the topological or cohomological type of the orbit space $X/G$ is a classical problem in the theory of transformation groups.
 In this paper, we consider this problem for cohomology lens spaces.
-Let $X$ be a finitistic space having the mod 2 cohomology algebra of the lens space $L_p^{2m-1}(q_1,...,q_m)$.
-If $4 \nmid m$, then we determine completely the possible mod 2 cohomology algebra of the orbit space of any free involution on $X$.
-As an application, we show that if $4 \nmid m$, then for any free involution on $X$, there does not exist any $\mathbb{Z}_2$-equivariant map $\mathbb{S}^n \to X$ for $n \geq 2m$, where $\mathbb{S}^n$ is equipped with the antipodal involution.
+Let $X$ be a finitistic space having the mod 2 cohomology algebra of the lens space $L_p^{2m-1}(q_1,\dots,q_m)$.
+Then we classify completely the possible mod 2 cohomology algebra of orbit spaces of arbitrary free involutions on $X$.
+We also give examples of spaces realizing the possible cohomology algebras.
+In the end, we give an application of our results to non-existence of $\mathbb{Z}_2$-equivariant map $\mathbb{S}^n \to X$.